-Personal stories are the most powerful tool we have to erase fear, give hope, and unite people.
-Our stories have the power to change hearts, minds, and lives.
-I know this to be true because stories have changed my own life in ways I would have never imagined.
+Our personal stories are the most powerful tool we have to erase fear, give hope, and unite people.
+They have the power to change hearts, minds, and lives.
+I know this to be true because stories have changed my own life in ways I could never have imagined.

-We provide a forum where people can share their personal stories and connect with others who may have found themselves in similar circumstances or find themselves touched in some way by a particular story.
+We provide a forum where people can share their personal stories and connect with others who may have found themselves in similar circumstances.

-By providing a compelling visual preview that leads to a concise and emotionally connected story, our overall goal is to engage people and change hearts and minds towards advocacy and activism as well as connect our story readers to charities that are meaningful to those that have had the courage to share their own personal stories.
+Our overall goal is to engage people and change hearts and minds towards advocacy and activism as well as connect our story readers to charities that are meaningful to those who have had the courage to share their own personal stories.

 This is your story, so be the person you’re most qualified to be – yourself!

-The best place to begin as at the beginning.
-I always like to break my own story into three sections: what it was like, what happened, and what it’s like now.
+The best place to begin is at the beginning.
+We always like to break our own stories into three sections: what it was like, what happened, and what it’s like now.

 When did you first realize you were (fill in the blank___________________)?